deathwaiting/FreeEzPOS/FreeEzPOS/doc/adr/001_Using_javaFX.md

 # Consequences
 - a simple JavaFX app with basic libraries seems to take about 195 MB of ram on a 16 GB laptop
   - This is executed by the IDE, not a packaged application
+  - Tested it on packaged application and it is the same
+    - also, it seems running the same scene causes memory leak
+  - We may need the gluonFX native builds or add options to launch scripts to crub heap memory
 - Still experimenting, but may be we can reduce the heap size in the runners.
+- The application size of a trivial javaFX + embedded JRE is about 100 MB
+  - compressed , it is reduced to less than 47 MB, which is very nice in this age